 Only setting you back £13, you can spend an entire day out at Tatton Hall without it costing too much.
 This makes for a great day out in Cheshire for adults.

-5. Enjoy the history in Chester
+5. Enjoy the history and shopping in Chester

 You can’t go to Cheshire and not spend a day in Chester.
 Home to Hollyoaks, you could totally be forgiven for thinking it’s nothing more than a college, bar and high street littered with a few dodgy characters.
 But, in reality, Chester is a historic town that started off as a Roman fortress before enduring attacks by the Vikings and an invasion by the Normans.